aritraroy/UltimateAndroidReference/README.md

 | Collapse/expand individual code block                                           | <kbd>Command</kbd> + <kbd>+/-</kbd>                     |
 | Insert new line below current cursor position                                   | <kbd>Shift</kbd> + <kbd>Enter</kbd>                     |
 | Complete statement (add braces, parentheses, semi-colon)                        | <kbd>Command</kbd> + <kbd>Shift</kbd> + <kbd>Enter</kbd>             |

+## Android Studio Live Templates

+Just like shortcuts, Live Templates can make your life a lot easier by generating tons of boring boilerplate code in a jiffy.
+Android Studio comes pre-loaded with a lot of these templates and here is a collection of some of the best ones for you to get started.

+  * `Toast` - Creates a new `Toast.makeText(context, "", Toast.LENGTH_SHORT).show();` toast
+  * `newInstance` - Generates the static `newInstance` factory method in a  Fragment with arguments
+  * `noInstance` - Generates a private empty constructor to prevent instance creation
+  * `ViewConstructors` - Generates the view constructors
+  * `Parcelable` - Generates the boilerplate code for Pacelable implementation
+  * `fbc` - Generates the `findViewById` code with the appropriate cast
+  * `const` - Generates a constant according to Android's coding conventions
+  * `logd` - Generates `Log.d(TAG, "");` log.
+Check the other variants as well
+  * `logm` - Generates a log with the current method name and its arguments
+  * `logr` - Generates a log result of the current method
+  * `psf` - Generates the boilerplate `public static final`.
+Also check `psfi` and `psfs`
+  * `key` - Generates the key constant for a Bundle
+  * `sout` - Prints a string to `System.out`.
+Also check `soutm` and `soutp`
+  * `visible` - Sets a view's visibility to VISIBLE
+  * `gone` - Sets view's visibility to GONE
+  * `todo` - Adds a TODO comment.
+Also check `stopship`

+Can't get enough of Live Templates?
+[Here](https://github.com/keyboardsurfer/idea-live-templates) is a huge repository of lots of custom Live Templates for you to get your hands on.

 ## Sites